Eilonasraf/MRI_Manager/README.md

    ```

 2. Edit Data:
-   Modify dropdown fields directly in the table.
+   - Modify dropdown fields directly in the table.
-   Double-click on free-text fields (e.g., Version, OS, Comments) to edit them.
+   - Free-text fields: Double-click on Version, OS, and Comments to edit them.
 3. Add Data:
-   Click "Add Row" to create a new row with default values.
+   - Click the "Add Row" button to create a new row with default values.
 4. Delete Data:
-   Select a row and click "Delete Row" to remove it.
+   - Select a row and click the "Delete Row" button to remove it.
 5. Save Data:
-   Click "Save" to export the updated data to a JSON file.
+   - Click "Save" to export the updated data:
+      - JSON format: Creates a .json file.
+      - Binary format: Creates a .bin file (using pickle for serialization)

 ## **Project Design**
 This project follows the Model-View-Controller (MVC) design pattern and leverages object-oriented programming (OOP) principles:

 1. Model (model.py):
       - MRIDevice: Represents individual MRI devices with properties like vendor, power, and version.
-    - MRIDeviceManager: Manages a collection of devices and handles data loading and saving.
+      - MRIDeviceManager: Manages a collection of devices and handles file operations (loading/saving) dynamically via
+        file_handler.

+2. File Handlers (file_handler.py):
+      - JSONFileHandler: Handles saving/loading data in JSON format.
+      - BinaryFileHandler: Handles saving/loading data in binary format (using pickle).

-2. View (view.py):
+3. View (view.py):
-    - Uses PyQt5 to build the GUI, including a table for displaying devices and controls for user actions.
+    Uses PyQt5 to build the GUI:
+      - Displays data in a table.
+      - Includes buttons for user actions like Load, Save, Add, and Delete.

-3. Controller (controller.py):
+4. Controller (controller.py):
-    - Bridges the Model and View, processing user actions and updating data accordingly.
+    - Processes user actions (e.g., Load, Save, Add, Delete) and updates the Model and View accordingly.

+## ** Example File Support **

+    - JSON File: Standard JSON format for readability and text-based editing.
+    - Binary File: Optimized storage using pickle for faster read/write operations.

 ## **License**